sashaobucina/coronatracker/README.md

 Tracking the movement and trends of the COVID-19 virus.
 Visit the site [here](https://sashaobucina.github.io/coronatracker/).

-The trends of the virus are visualized through interactive graphs that show the movement on a per-country or global basis.
+The trends of the virus are visualized through interactive graphs and tables that show the movement on a per-country or global basis.
 These visualizations show:
 - The total number of cases (confirmed & deaths)
 - The rate of change per day
 - The acceleration per day